 Personal Greeting: 16:1-16.

 This chapter provides insight into Paul's ministry and the importance of prayer.
-His recollections of so many names explain for itself, his love towards fellow workers and his prayer for them.
+His recollections of so many names explain for itself his love towards fellow workers and their ministries.
 There was mutual trust among them.
-It shows the importance of communication for any healthy ministry.
+It shows the importance of communication among believers for healthy ministry.
 Paul starts this chapter with the commendation of Phoebe (Rom 16:1).
 She was a dear sister in Christ from Cenchrea, a city of Corinth.
 She carried this epistle to Rome.
 Paul advises the Roman church to receive her for her commitment and involvement in the ministry.
-She helped many in their needs, including Paul.
+She helped many servants of God including Paul.
 Paul singles out Priscilla and Aquila.
 They were with him in the ministry at Corinth and Ephesus.
 It is noteworthy that here, wife’s name is mentioned first.
 Paul greets the church in their house also.
-In fact they risked their lives for Paul.
+In fact they risked their lives for Paul when they identified with Paul.
 Paul’s friendship with them was so intense that he mentions their names in two other epistles (1 Cor 16:19; 2 Tim 4:19).
 Paul did not forget to greet Epaenetus, who is the first convert in Asia.
 Paul also greets Mary, who has worked so hard for the church.
 She is one among the six Mary mentioned in the New Testament.
 Paul greetings include relatives, fellow prisoners, coworkers, Herod’s household and slaves.
 The names of many godly women are mentioned in Paul’s greeting.
 Verse 13 says that ”Greet Rufus, chosen in the Lord; also his mother, who has been a mother to me as well”.
 He was the son of Simon of Cyrene who bore the cross of Christ (Mark 15:21).
 Scholars suggest that when Barnabas brought Paul from Tarsus to help him in the ministry at Antioch, Paul probably stayed with someone named Simon, whose surname was Niger “dark skinned” (Act 13:1).
 Simon’s mother evidently treated Paul as her own son.
 May be that is why Paul refers to her as “his mother and mine”.
 The gospel of Christ has gone forth through shared labor and sacrifice of many from diverse background.
 Paul advises Christians to greet one another with holy kiss.
 In some Eastern churches it is still practiced but it is noticeably absent in the western churches.
 The Christian life and ministry are not done in isolation but in partnership with other believers.

 Paul’s Admonition and Warning: 16:17-24.